pranavhm25/sih-2025-Veri-Scholars/README.md

 Scalability
 While initially focused on Jharkhand institutions, the system is designed for pan-India adoption, making it a long-term solution for nationwide academic fraud prevention.
+(It is just a prortotype, the project hasn't been completed)

 Getting Started
 Prerequisites